DiveGearAdvice.comUpdated April 2026

 Browse All Guides

 Your BCD keeps you neutrally buoyant, carries your weight, and might save your life if you need to ascend quickly.
-UK diving demands specific features that tropical-focused gear often lacks.
+Cold water diving means more weight (8-12kg vs 2-4kg in the tropics), thicker suits, and shore entries over slippery rocks.
+A BCD designed for Cozumel won't cut it here.

 Best ForProductPriceWhy